-The volume estimates represent groundwater in storage within the upper 1,200 to 1,500 feet of the aquifer in the study areas.
-Maximum depth to the base of the aquifer in many of these areas is several times the 1,200- to 1,500 -foot cutoff depth, and the total groundwater in storage is therefore significantly higher than presented.
+The volume estimates represent groundwater in storage within 1,200 to 1,500 feet below land surface in the study areas.
+Maximum depth to the base of the aquifer in many of these areas is several times the 1,200- to 1,500-foot cutoff depth, and the total groundwater in storage is therefore significantly higher than presented.
 However, a cutoff depth was implemented to recognize the regulatory, economic, and physical challenges of withdrawing groundwater from greater depths.
 The 1,200-foot depth is a maximum regulatory drawdown limit for the Adequate Water Supply program.
 The 1,500-foot depth was selected to represent a maximum economically feasible depth to draw down groundwater levels, although this would need to be evaluated on a site-specific basis.
-In order to extract all groundwater in the upper 1,500 feet of the aquifer, extraction wells need to be many hundreds of feet deeper.
+In order to extract all groundwater within 1,500 feet below land surface, extraction wells need to be many hundreds of feet deeper.
 Additionally, productivity of alluvial aquifers generally declines with depth as sediments become more consolidated.
 Rates of land subsidence in alluvial basins also increase with depth of drawdown.
 Due to these concerns, the feasibility of extracting groundwater in storage from greater depths needs to be carefully evaluated on a site-specific basis with cost-benefit and sustainability investigations.